 Service operation name: Nnwdaf_MLModelTraining_Notify

-Description: NWDAF notifies the consumer instance of the trained ML model that has subscribed to the specific NWDAF service.
-The NWDAF can also use this service to indicate to consumer it will terminate the ML model training.
+Description: NWDAF notifies the consumer instance of the trained ML Model that has subscribed to the specific NWDAF service.
+The NWDAF can also use this service to indicate to consumer it will terminate the ML Model training.

 Inputs, Required:

-- Notification Correlation Information: this parameter indicates the Notification Correlation ID that has been assigned by the consumer during ML model training.
+- Notification Correlation Information: this parameter indicates the Notification Correlation ID that has been assigned by the consumer during ML Model training.

 Inputs, Optional:

-- Set of the tuple (Analytics ID, ML model Information as defined in clause 6.2F.2;
+- Set of the tuple (Analytics ID, ML Model Information as defined in clause 6.2F.2;

 - ML Correlation ID, when for Federated Learning;